 Mountain-Wagon – A thoroughbrace traveling wagon used in the Pacific states of the United States and described as being strong and light.
 One person wrote, “These are made for the purposes of crossing the Sierra Nevada’s and the Rockies; and some people insist that they can even climb trees.”

-Night-Oil-Cart – This was a water-tight Cart that conveyed human wastes and feces from privies, necessaries, or cesspools and was so named because the collections and removals from cities were accomplished at night.
+Night-Oil-Cart – This was a water-tight Cart and among the vehicles of the 1700 and 1800s that conveyed human wastes and feces from privies, necessaries, or cesspools and was so named because the collections and removals from cities were accomplished at night.

 Norfolk Shooting Cart – See Dog-Cart.

 Omnibus – Public vehicles to convey large masses of people seemed to originate almost simultaneously in France, England, and the United States, although it appears that France was the first country to introduce them, having accomplished this in 1819.
 “To these vehicles was given the general name of Omnibus, as a sort of classic invitation to the public to partake of their hospitality.”
 The Omnibus in the United States was somewhat different from the European ones, although generally all had their individual title prominently painted on the vehicle’s main panel.
 The Omnibus belongs to the Wagonet class because it has two seat-boards extending lengthwise, with a rear entrance, paneled side with numerous windows, and a standing top.